thosgood/this-weeks-finds/markdown/151-200/week181.md

 Now let me illustrate all this stuff by going through all the classical series of simple Lie groups and seeing what we get.

-A~n~: Here are the Grassmannians for some of the A~n~ series, that is, the groups \mathrm{SL}(n+1,C).
+A_n: Here are the Grassmannians for some of the A_n series, that is, the groups \mathrm{SL}(n+1,C).
 I've drawn the Dynkin diagrams with each dot labelled by the corresponding type of geometrical figure and the dimension of the Grassmannian of all figures of this type.
 We can think